 A healthcare organization mobilizes the skills and efforts of a number of widely divergent groups of professional, semi-professional, and non-professional personnel to provide a highly personalized service to individual patients.
 Its principal product is medical, surgical, and nursing services to the patient, and its central concern is the life and health of the patient.
-With health reform and care delivery redesign (discussed in more detail below), the central concern of the hospital/health system will become keeping patients healthy and preventing them from needing to go to the hospital in the first place.
+Hospital-centric organizations are facing the need to transition more care to outpatient settings and focus on keeping patients healthy and preventing them from needing to go to the hospital in the first place.